Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

-On your arrival at Jomo Kenyatta International Airport you will be met and transferred to your Nairobi hotel for an afternoon’s relaxation and overnight stay.
-Explore Nairobi, the vibrant capital of Kenya and the social hub of Africa, known for its lively street markets and shops.
+On your arrival at Jomo Kenyatta International Airport, you will be met and transferred to your hotel for relaxation and overnight.

 Transfer Time: ~20 minutes